Welcome: We Farm In Nature's Immage using Holistic Management

 Sugar and her ewe lamb, Candy.

-This good looking ram lamb was SOLD.
+This good looking ram lamb was SOLD to a breeder.

 Navajo Churro Ram